j-trueman/MultiplayerClient/README.md

 ## Dedicated Servers

 First and foremost, we now have a dedicated server framework for managing all things MultiPlayer!
-No longer will you have to mess about with port forwarding and other such shenanigans, it's a much more streamlined system (And it looks much nicer too!).
+No longer will you have to mess about with port forwarding and other such shenanigans, it's a much more streamlined system.
+(And it looks much nicer too!)
 And here's the best part, you can host your own instance!
 You can read more about how to do that over on the [MultiPlayer Server](https://www.github.com/j-trueman/MultiplayerServer) repo!

 ## User Accounts

 We thought it would be helpful if you could actually tell who you're playing against.
 That's why we implemented user accounts!
-You'll need to create one before you can play online with your friends (Don't worry, you don't need any personal information.
+You'll need to create one before you can play online with your friends.
+(Don't worry, you don't need any personal information.
 And, you can do it in-game!)

 ### Authentication